 Art in the Garden Opening Reception

-The featured artists will give talks about their installations and inspiration, while guests enjoy live music and wine tasting.
-Guests will enter through the Visitor Center between 7pm and 8pm.
+The featured artists will give talks about their installations and inspiration, while guests enjoy live music and a glass of wine or beer.
+One of our featured artists, Ryan Everson, will be doing a live demo during the reception as well.
+Guests will enter through the Visitor Center between 6:30pm and 8pm.

-Tickets include artist talks, live music, light appetizers and wine tasting in the Bosque.
+Tickets include artist talks, live music, light appetizers and a glass of wine or beer.

-During the reception, featured artists David, Tyler and Paul will give talks at their installation sites from 7pm-8:30pm.
+During the reception, featured artists will give talks at their installation sites.
 After 8:30pm, the artists will return to the Bosque, where they will be available to talk with guests.